Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Removes an authentication certificate from an application gateway.

 ### [Remove-AzureRmApplicationGatewayAutoscaleConfiguration](Remove-AzureRmApplicationGatewayAutoscaleConfiguration.md)
-Removes the autoscale configuration from an application gateway.
+Removes Autoscale Configuration from an application gateway.

 ### [Remove-AzureRmApplicationGatewayBackendAddressPool](Remove-AzureRmApplicationGatewayBackendAddressPool.md)
 Removes a back-end address pool from an application gateway.